salmansamson/cytkit/README.md

 ## To do
 - Present the project at CYTO 2025 in Denver
-- Write complete documentation for 3D printing, assembly, alignment and maintenance.
+- Write complete documentation for 3D printing, assembly, alignment and maintenance
 - Provide electronics PCBs and connectors
 - Provide software (embedded and host PC)
-- Provide kits on demand
+- Build a business to provide kits on demand and make this project rewarding for collaborators